 Saigon is a metropolis for shopping malls in Vietnam.
 It’s home to many high-end malls which are all becoming a one-stop destination for everything from fashion and restaurants to banks and supermarkets.
-With a significant increase in the popularity of shopping in Ho Chi Minh City in recent years, department stores are declining with new malls making room for international retailers.
+With a significant increase in the popularity of Ho Chi Minh City shopping in recent years, department stores are declining with new malls making room for international retailers.
 Noticing this change in the retail landscape, developers in Saigon are looking at underground expansion to build even more shopping complexes.

 If you love to shop, eat and browse then you are spoilt for choice in Saigon.
 Read on for a breakdown of the top shopping malls in Saigon and what they offer.